xia-lab/Metabolomics_2023/README.md

 ## 1) LC-MS Spectra Processing and Annotation

-The aim of this workflow is use the **LC-MS Spectra Processing module** in [MetaboAnalyst](https://www.metaboanalyst.ca/) to analyze the raw spectra data from a real-world experiments.
+The aim of this workflow is to use **LC-MS Spectra Processing module** in [MetaboAnalyst](https://www.metaboanalyst.ca/) to analyze the raw spectra data from a real-world experiments.
 This section includes raw spectral data format conversion and centroiding.
 Then we will show a quick demon on how to use MetaboAnalyst for raw data processing in the auto-optimized mode.
 The data was obtained using untargeted metabolomics (Q-Exactive Plus Orbitrap MS in positive ion mode) of blood samples from 6 malaria semi-immune patients and 6 naive controls.
 6 pooled QC samples are also included.
 In this section, students will learn how to run the auto-optimized raw spectra processing workflow.

 (Optionally) To practice raw spectral data conversion and centroiding, users could download some raw thermo-fisher spectral data (*.raw) from this [link](https://drive.google.com/file/d/17HwDYqISi60bSUEAghQYSzikkuw89n-9/view?usp=sharing).